 - Walkme is an enterprise onboarding tool, mostly used for employee onboarding.
-Unlike Appcues, Walkme offers a quite good customer feedback collections and analysis tool for SaaS – you can create different types of surveys such as NPS, CSAT, CES with Walkme, and customize them with different question types such as free text, single selection, multiple selection, rating etc. Then, you can easily analyze the survey results and data in the “Insights” section.
+Unlike Appcues, Walkme offers a quite good customer feedback collection and analysis tool for SaaS – you can create different types of surveys such as NPS, CSAT, and CES with Walkme, and customize them with different question types such as free text, single selection, multiple selections, rating, etc. Then, you can easily analyze the survey results and data in the “Insights” section.

 - Userpilot lets you be in charge of who gets which survey type and when with advanced segmentation capabilities, and of course, you can use the answers to segment your audience.